rajeshv23/twydev.github.io/_posts/2019-12-30-aws-associate-developer-part5.md

 ## CodeDeploy

+- Deploys to:
+  - EC2, on-premise
+  - lambda
+  - ECS
+- Deployment behavior:
+  - Blue/Green EC2: will use new instances.
+Therefore not available for on-premise
+  - Blue/Green Lambda: uses traffic shifting.
+This is the default.
+  - Blue/Green ECS: traffic shifted to new tasks set using load balancer.
+  - uses CodeDeploy agent (HTTPS) if using compute instance
 - Deployment Traffic Shift
   - Canary = only two increments, specify first increment percentage and interval between second increment
   - Linear = fixed percentage and interval between increments
   - All-at-once
+- AppSpec hooks
+  - beforeAllowTraffic, afterAllowTraffic

 ## CloudFront

 - Viewer >requests> CloudFront >requests> Origin
   - each way of communication maintains its own SSL encryption
+- SSL Cert for CloudFront needs to first be managed by **AWS Certificate Manager (ACM)** or **IAM Certificate Store**

 ## DynamoDB

+- Throughput
+  - 1 write = 1 KBps
+  - 1 read = 2x 4 KBps (eventual consistent)
+  - 1 read = 1x 4 KBps (strong consistent)
+  - 2 read = 1x 4 KBps (transactional)

 - **projection-expression** = read returns some attributes in a record
 - **condition-expression** = write on conditions